vortexntnu/software-learning-period/README.md

 git add /filename
 ```

-Once all your files have been staged you can commit them vy using the command "git commit"
+Once all your files have been staged you can commit them by using the command "git commit"

 ```
 git commit -m"A commit message."